So, you’ve ordered a Lydd Aero Club Voucher (either via this web site or directly at the Club) -

 We can also upgrade these vouchers to fly in 4 seater aircraft if you wanted to take a friend or two.

 Please have your Serial Number, PIN code and expiry date ready when telephoning to book your flight.
+Your voucher must be valid (in date) at the time of the flight.

 The main limitation is whether the prospective pilot can reach the controls comfortably.
 For the Experience flights there is no formal limit.
 However, if you want the flight to count towards a licence then you need to be 14 years of age or more.
 Those taking up flying later in life may need to consider whether they are in sufficient good health.